Ruffed grouse counts similar to last year

 Some consider the ruffed grouse the “king of game birds” because it’s a challenge to pursue, a thrill to witness on the wing and a delicious wild game entrée when served.
 These birds are native to Minnesota—the top ruffed grouse-producing state in the coterminous United States, with millions of acres of public land for hunters and their dogs to explore.

-The spring drumming counts are an important indicator of the ruffed grouse breeding population.
+Drumming counts are an indicator of the ruffed grouse breeding population.
 However, the number of birds present during the fall hunting season also depends upon nesting success and chick survival during the spring and summer.

+The number of birds present during the fall hunting season also depends upon nesting success and chick survival during the spring and summer.

 If production of young birds is low during the summer months, hunters may see fewer birds than expected based on counts of drumming males in the spring.
 Conversely, when production of young is high, hunters may see more birds in the fall.